 A single family parcel has a single dwelling on the property while a multi-family parcels has two or more dwelling units.
 All units are assumed to have an average population of 2.32, based on US Census data.

 Each property considered for inclusion in the program also must meet any other eligibility requirements that the FAA may adopt.
-For example, consistent with FAA policy guidance set out in 14 CFR Part 150, Docket No. 28149, "Final Policy on Part 150 Approval of Noise Mitigation Measures: Effect on the Use of Federal Grants for Noise Mitigation Projects", effective October 1, 1998, new non-compatible land uses established after that date within October 1, 1998, will not be eligible for acquisition.
 Current FAA guidelines are probably best described in the FAA's Airport Improvement Program (AIP) Handbook, September 30, 2019.